If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 Be sure to click Add once you have finished.
 For more information on Added Extras, please see here.

 Here you can view how well your pupils have done on any extras assigned in the previous four weeks.
+If a student has not completed an extra within two weeks of the date it was set for, it will be deleted to ensure their programme is up to date.

 If an extra has been assigned to multiple pupils, they will receive the questions in the same order, helping to identify areas of weakness within your class.